- Hot tub

 At the close of a busy day, return to this hidden gem.

 Four bedrooms: 2 x king-size double, 1 x twin, 1 x bunks.
 Bathroom with bath, shower over, basin and WC.
 Ground floor wet room with shower, basin and WC.
 Kitchen with dining area.
-Sitting room with woodburner.
+Sitting room with sofa bed and woodburner.

 - Oil central heating with woodburner